More Like This

 Getting into shape for the climb was no easy task.
 She had to completely revamp her daily schedule and work on her physical fitness with the utmost care and diligence.
 After two months, Raha felt that she was finally ready to take up her first mountain.

 Kilimanjaro took a week to scale, during which she faced several hardships, including hypothermia.
-Luckily enough, her teammates caught her as soon as things started going south.
+Luckily, her teammates caught her as soon as things started going wrong.

 When elaborating on her exploits, she added that this camaraderie is one thing she loved about climbing.
-After a week of grueling work, Raha reached the top and unfurled the Saudi Flag.
+After a week of gruelling work, Raha reached the top and unfurled the Saudi Flag.

 Climbing Mount Everest

-On May 18, Raha set off with her three teammates to climb Mount Everest And 64 other people.
+On May 18, Raha set off with her three teammates to climb Mount Everest with 64 others.
 Her team included a member of the Royal Qatari Family, a Palestinian businessman, and an Iranian living in Dubai.

-The two-month climb to the top was hard and challenging every step along the way, but Raha trudged on.
-After a very, very long hike, she reached the peak and found nothing but utter satisfaction.
+The two-month climb to the top was hard and challenging at every step, but Raha trudged on.
+After a very long hike, she reached the peak and found nothing but utter satisfaction.

 Unfurling the Saudi Flag to the cold mountain breeze, Raha stood up there with pride, knowing that not only did she manage to accomplish what she set out to do, but she had also made herself, her family, and her country proud of her.
 Not only that, but she also stood as an inspiration to all women and mountaineers.

-She wanted a challenge, so she climbed her first mountain and loved the adventure and the feeling of freedom it had to offer, and so, she kept with it until she reached Everest.
+She wanted a challenge, so she climbed her first mountain.
+She loved the adventure and the feeling of freedom it offered, so she kept at it until she reached Everest.ย

 What Next?

-Due to her acclaim, she is also an attractive candidate for international brands like Tag Heuer and Burberry, quick to reach out to her and make them her brand ambassadors.
+Due to her acclaim, she is also an attractive candidate for international brands like Tag Heuer and Burberry, and she is quick to contact them and make them her brand ambassadors.

 She even took up a sponsorship from Adidas and worked on promoting female empowerment in the Middle East.

-Her next ambition is to conquer Mount Kosciuszko and Mount McKinley in Australia and Alaska to complete all seven summits of the world.
+Her next ambition is to conquer Mount Kosciuszko and Mount McKinley in Australia and Alaska, completing all seven world summits.ย

-Her sense of adventure and endless courage and determination is inspiring to many.
-Not only she prove everyone wrong about what she could and could not do.
+Her sense of adventure, endless courage, and determination inspire many.
+She also proved everyone wrong about what she could and could not do.